 While we chose to stay at a hotel for this trip, many visitors, especially families, may prefer a more local feel by renting an apartment.
 I’ve put together an entire guide to help you source and select a holiday apartment in Paris.

 5 Day Paris Itinerary

 We actually spent six days in Paris, but since our arrival day was mostly just spent walking around and getting over our jet lag, I focused our activities on our full five days in Paris.
-If you have 6 days or a week in Paris, you will have more downtime, or time for a day trip to Versailles, Disneyland Paris, Giverney, or the Champagne region.
+If you have 6 days or a week in Paris, you will have a chance to check out some hidden gems in Paris, or time for a day trip to Versailles, Disneyland Paris, Giverney, or the Champagne region.

 Day one – SUnday

 If you arrive on a Saturday, you can take some time to acclimate and recover from jetlag so that on Sunday morning you are ready to start exploring.
 I’m going to lay out our Paris itinerary for 5 days exactly as we did it, but also make suggestions for tweaks along the way.

 I tried to arrange our visit so that we could explore a different neighborhood in Paris each day.
 On the first day, we visited the Île de la Cité, which is an island in the River Seine and where you will find famous landmarks like the Notre Dame Cathedral, Sainte-Chapelle (famous for its stained glass windows), and Place Dauphine (famous from “Midnight in Paris”), as well as the Monument to Holocaust Deportees.